Fresh logo

 Mum of three Sue Mountain, 60, from South Shields, started smoking aged 11.
 She underwent laser treatment aged 48 after a biopsy revealed she had laryngeal cancer in 2012.
 The cancer then returned in 2015 and then again in 2017 but she is now cancer free.

-She has been campaigning for many years for action and is supporting the Tobacco and Vapes Bill which will raise the age of sale by a year every year from January 2027.
+She has been campaigning for many years for action and is supporting the Tobacco and Vapes Act which will raise the age of sale by a year every year from January 2027 and now has Royal Assent.

 “As someone who’s had smoking-related cancer three times and started smoking as a child, I know that something like raising the age of sale will help more children escape the misery of smoking.